gndpwnd/archive-frontend/content/posts/Being_the_Last_to_Give_Your_Opinion.md

 ---
-title: "Being the Last to Give Your Opinion"
+title: "Being The Last To Give Your Opinion"
 date: "2022-01-21"
 description: "ss short"
 tags: [